khimo/khimo.github.io/bli-guides/bli-advanced-user-guide.md

 <img src="pictures/bli-advanced-user-guide/online-update.png" class="img-fluid" alt="Online update"/>
 <br>

-+ **Check for latest version**: After pressed, the lastest official Firmware version will be displayed, if available and different from the current one.
++ **Check for latest version**: After pressed, the latest official Firmware version will be displayed, if available and different from the current one.
 + **Start online update**: If a new Firmware version is available for download, pressing this button will start the Firmware download and installation process.
 + **Automatic updates**: Enable/Disable automatic _BLI_ Firmware updates.
 If this option is selected, then the _BLI_ firmware will be automatically kept up to date.